What is Spiriocast?

 A cutting-edge, high-definition sensor system on the Spirio | r captures the movements of the Spirio | r’s keys and pedals, recreating an authentic acoustic experience for each of the Spirios participating in the cast.
 On all Steinway Spirio pianos receiving the cast.

 Additionally, each performer’s audio and video are captured through each Spirio’s iPad, which broadcasts together with the music.

 Steinway & Sons Spirio is setting new standards for excellence

 When looking for the best option for a self-playing piano these days, often you’ll hear it boiled down to Yamaha’s Disklavier and Steinway’s Spirio.
 Both have their strengths.
 Recent innovations in communication technology have made it possible to expand the possibilities of the self-playing piano.

 You want a self-playing piano that gives you and your family options, in addition to the ability to record your own music or draw on the increasing number of high-resolution pieces in the Steinway Artist audio library.
 Spiriocast adds a whole new element to Steinway's content library.

 Built on top of Spirio’s original technology

-Steinway already offered a growing Spirio music library of 130 hours of high-resolution Steinway Artist recordings.
+Steinway already offered a growing Spirio music library including thousands of high-resolution Steinway Artist recordings.
 That allows the magic of Steinway Immortals like classical composer and pianist Sergei Rachmaninoff or jazz legend George Gershwin to be channeled through any Steinway Spirio piano.